 » Sells the “VU FoodBox” with local sustainable fruit and vegetables

-7 student employees work in the Green Office Team.
+7 student employees work in the Green Office team.
 One of the student employees acts as manager and coordinates the team.
 The Green Office actively engages student volunteers through a large volunteering programme.
-The Sustainability Programme Team and a supervisory board of former managers and assistant managers support the team.
+The Sustainability Programme Team and a supervisory board of former managers and assistant managers support the Green Office.

 Founding story of Green Office VU Amsterdam